Lundy breeding birds 2008 to 2021

 Starling

 Breeding confirmed in every year.
 Indications are that the breeding opoulation has increased substantially, perhaps as a consequence of rat eradication, with at least 40 pairs nesting successfully in 2018 – the highest total ever recorded for the island.
 This was eclipsed in 2019 by a total of 56 active nests located in the vicinity of the Village, Church & Old Light.
 Some 52 active nests were found in May 2020, whilst a number of replacement broods and probable second broods fledged at the end of Jun 2020.
-At least 53 active nests were located at the end of Apr 2021.
+At least 53 active nests were located at the end of Apr 2021, followed by at least 60 active nests in May/Jun 2022, and 52 active nests on 24 May 2023.

 House Sparrow